Wanderlust Made Me Do It: The Craziest Thing I’ve Done For Travel

 The craziest thing wanderlust has ever made me do?
-Undergo laser eye surgery.
+Have laser eye surgery.

 In 2011, after I’d made my first flight booking with STA Travel for the eight-month round-the-world trip I’d take the following year, I also attended my first laser eye surgery consultation.
-I’d had short-sightedness since I was a teenager, and had grown up wearing contact lenses daily.
+I’d been short-sighted since I was a teenager, and had grown up wearing contact lenses daily.

 So, although I’d never before considered it, I decided laser eye surgery was the only option.